DunamisMax/mindflow.stream/README.md

 ### Installation

-1. Clone the repo
+1. Clone the repo:
    git clone https://github.com/DunamisMax/mindflow.stream.git

-css
-Copy code 2.
-Navigate to the project directory cd mindflow.stream
+2. Navigate to the project directory: cd mindflow.stream

-markdown
-Copy code 3.
-Install the requirements pip install -r requirements.txt
+3. Install the requirements:
+   pip install -r requirements.txt

-markdown
-Copy code 4.
-Run the Flask application flask run
+4. Run the Flask application:

-markdown
-Copy code
+   flask run

 Your server should now be running on `http://127.0.0.1:5000/`.